Arnold

 [0011] The present invention provides a safe and practical

-hydrogen generator for supplementing hydrocarbon fuel burned in a
+hydrogen generator for supplementing hydrocarbon fuel burned in

-combustion chamber.
-The invention improves combustion efficiency
+a combustion chamber.
+The invention improves combustion

-combustion demand.
+according to combustion demand.

 [0012] In one embodiment, a hydrogen generator according to the